SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-11-13-building-apps-games-for-xbox-one-using-uwp-build-once-and-target-many.markdown

 This will now boot your Xbox in to UWP developer mode with a completely separate sandbox inside your Xbox.

-Your Retail settings / apps are still safe on your Xbox, you just ca not access them from developer mode.&nbsp; You can return to Retail mode at any time.
+Your Retail settings / apps are still safe on your Xbox, you just ca not access them from developer mode.
+You can return to Retail mode at any time.

  | [![image](/Images/wordpress/2016/11/image_thumb-9.png "image")](/Images/wordpress/2016/11/image-9.png) |
 | [![image](/Images/wordpress/2016/11/image_thumb-10.png "image")](/Images/wordpress/2016/11/image-10.png) |